abdullahpichoo/twitter-clone/README.md

 Built the Tweet Show Page, ran into some problems.
 I can't really remember what were the problems but I fixed them somehow.
 Added the turbo functionality to the Tweet Show Page.

 ### View Count on Tweets

+Same way I did the Likes and Retweet thing.

+### Reply Tweet

+This bit is interesting.
+Every Reply to a Tweet itself is a tweet and should be treated like so.
+So I'm adding a column """parent_tweet_id""" to the Tweet Table that will reference the ID of the Tweet that the reply belongs to.
+The """parent_tweet_id""" will have a ForeignKey Constraint which means that when a Tweet is created with a reference of parent_tweet_id, Rails will check the database and see if the parent_tweet_id that was passed is valid i.e. whether or not a Tweet with ID == parent_tweet_id exists in the database or not.
+If not, it will throw a ForeignKeyConstraintException.

+In Active Record Validations, I'm using Self Association and bi directional associations.